jaredthecoder/awesome-vehicle-security/README.md

 - [SocketCAN Utils](https://github.com/linux-can/can-utils) - Userspace utilites for SocketCAN on Linux.
 - [vircar](https://github.com/dn5/vircar) - a Virtual car userspace that sends CAN messages based on SocketCAN
 - [dbcc](https://github.com/howerj/dbcc) - "dbcc is a program for converting a DBC file primarily into into C code that can serialize and deserialize CAN messages."
 With existing DBC files from a vehicle, this file allows you to convert them to C code that extracts the CAN messages and properties of the CAN environment.
+- [OpenSSL](https://github.com/openssl/openssl) - open-source toolkit that implements the TLS and DTLS protocols, along with a cryptographic library primarily for securing communication and data within vehicles and between vehicles and external networks.

 ### C++